 Treasury Inspector General for Tax Administration

-WASHINGTON – Declining resources could affect the ability of the Internal Revenue Service (IRS) to collect delinquent taxes, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON — The Internal Revenue Service (IRS) does not always assess penalties against employers who fail to respond to requests that they resolve discrepancies related to wage information that they have reported to the Federal Government, according to a new report released by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.